gabrielkomor/SpaceInvaders/README.md

 ![New opponents](./exampleScreens/SpaceInvaders_3.jpg)

 ![Final boss](./exampleScreens/SpaceInvaders_4.jpg)

+## Game Controls
+Movement:
+* Go left: A key or left key arrow or click on left button on game interface
+* Go right: D key or right key arrow or click on right button on game interface
+Shooting:
+* Press space once or click on bullet icon once on game interface
+Pause:
+* Press P key or click on pause button on game interface Buy in shoop:
+* Click on sprocket on game interface next to upgrade which you want to buy Leave from shoop:
+* Click on red icon witch door on game interface
+Game quit:
+* Press esc button

 ## Project Status
 Project is complete.
 I currently have no plans to further develop the game, as I have achieved the intended learning outcomes